 B2B cold calling can be tough.
 Not only is it tough to just get sales prospects on the phone, but when you do, the prospect may end up being a little difficult or not completely friendly.
-The first step for you to take with improving your ability to deal with difficult or unfriendly prospects is to stop to try to understand where they are coming from and what they may be thinking.
+The first step for you to take to improve your ability to deal with difficult or unfriendly prospects is to stop to try to understand where they are coming from and what they may be thinking.

 Sales Prospects are Extremely Busy

 This is important for a couple of reasons.
 First, it can sometimes seem impossible to just get a hold of sales prospects.
-The reason why is if you are B2B cold calling them at their office phone, decision makers may be away from their desk most of the day tied up in meetings.
-They are not avoiding your call as they are likely not even seeing your cold call come in.
+The reason why is if you are B2B cold calling them at their office phone, decision-makers may be away from their desk most of the day tied up in meetings.
+They are not avoiding your call, as they are likely not even seeing your cold call come in.

 You also need to keep this in mind for when you do get a sales prospect on the phone.
 If you assume they are extremely busy, you may want to factor this in with how you approach taking their time.
 You may want to confirm they have a couple of minutes and then move very quickly through your cold call script.

 They Get a Tremendous Amount of Sales Calls